 with love, from the 44th parallel

 Mike Haggith is an original alternative/indie recording and performing artist, residing in Barrie, Ontario.
 In the past, Haggith has called the cities of Windsor, ON; Sault Ste Marie, ON; and Thompson, MB home.
-At thirty-two years old, Haggith is best-known for his distinctive musical delivery, complimented by heavily introspective lyrics.
-Writing largely from personal experience as a therapeutic outlet, his discography has traced the ups and downs of relationships, life events, and the hardships of living remotely.
+At thirty-three years old, Haggith is best-known for his distinctive upbeat musical delivery, contrasted by heavily introspective lyrics.
+Writing largely from personal experience as a therapeutic outlet, his discography traces the ups and downs of relationships, life events, and the hardships of living remotely.
 An avid writer, producer, and advocate for increased mental health support in Canada's remote northern and First Nations regions, the music of Haggith and his affiliated groups has reached the radio, television, and cinema.

 the full story